Pravinashrajendran/splunk-soc-threat-detection/README.md

-Splunk SOC Project – SSH, Web and Cloudflare Log Analysis
+# Splunk-Based SOC Threat Detection & Log Analysis

 About This Project
 In this project, I built a simple SOC-style monitoring setup using Splunk to understand how real-world security teams detect and analyze threats.